Mlgharvard/Luna-Grabber/README.md

 ### 3. Open The Luna File:

 ```
-You dont need to install any modules opening Luna will install them for you Run  will
+You dont need to install any modules opening Luna will install them for you Run As administration Then it will
 open the gui.
 ```
 ### 4. Create A Webhook: